 Allergy shots, also called subcutaneous immunotherapy, can provide long-term treatment that decreases symptoms in individuals with nasal allergies, eye allergies, stinging insect allergies, and allergic asthma.

 Allergy shots have distinct advantages over allergy medications.
 Whereas allergy medications treat symptoms and manage inflammation, allergy shots can decrease or eliminate allergic disease.
-An allergy shot works by decreasing sensitivity to allergens and often provide lasting relief of allergy symptoms even after treatment is stopped.
+An allergy shot works by decreasing sensitivity to allergens and often provides lasting relief of allergy symptoms even after treatment is stopped.

-Allergy shots have shown to decrease symptoms of many allergies, and can prevent the development of new allergies.
+Allergy shots have shown to decrease symptoms of many allergies and can prevent the development of new allergies.
 An allergy shot for kids can prevent the progression of allergic disease from allergic rhinitis to asthma.